 Allow WP Super Cache or W3 Total Cache to add HTML Comments to the bottom of your feeds.
 (Recommended unchecked)

-There are known issues with feeds that have HTML comments at the bottom.
-NOTE: This setting should only be enabled for debugging purposes.
-If you’re not sure what this can do to your feed, please do not enable this setting.
+There are known issues with feeds that have HTML comments at the bottom, and this setting should only be enabled for debugging purposes.
+If you’re unsure about the impact of enabling this setting, please leave it unchecked.

 Apple Episode Image